eduardogsilva/wireguard_webadmin/README.md

 ## Features

+- **Individual Peer Transfer History**: Track individual download and upload volumes for each peer.
 - **Advanced Firewall Management**: Experience effortless and comprehensive VPN firewall management, designed for simplicity and effectiveness.
 - **Port Forwarding**: Seamlessly redirect TCP or UDP ports to peers or networks located beyond those peers with ease!
 - **DNS Server**: DNS Service included for static DNS entries and improved privacy.